influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/create.md

 ## Export resources to a template

-The [`influx export` command](/influxdb/v2.1/reference/cli/influx/export/) and subcommands let you export resources from an organization.
+The [`influx export` command](/influxdb/v2.1/reference/cli/influx/export/) and subcommands let you export [resources](#template-resources) from an organization to a template manifest.
-Your API token must have **read** access to resources that you want to export.
+Your [API token](/influxdb/v2.1/security/tokens/) must have **read** access to resources that you want to export.

+If you want to export resources that depend on other resources, be sure to export the dependencies.

+{{< cli/influx-creds-note >}}

 To create a template that **adds, modifies, and deletes resources** when applied to an organization, use [InfluxDB stacks](/influxdb/v2.1/influxdb-templates/stacks/).
 First, [initialize the stack](/influxdb/v2.1/influxdb-templates/stacks/init/)